hemants1703/hacker-news-API-react-app/README.md

 ## Approach & Technologies used
 -   Vite to create a React app
--   Chakra UI for styling
+-   Chakra UI for styling beautiful UI/UX
 -   Hacker News API to fetch data
 -   Axios to fetch data
 -   React Router to navigate between pages